Originally published April 11, 2017

-Considering the travel market is far too large and diverse to reach effectively, tourism marketers use segmentation to better understand customer needs and allocate marketing dollars effectively.
-Effective segmentation is based on extensive quantitative research focusing on large numbers of people and grouping them together based-upon shared characteristics such as demographics, behavioral patterns, or cognition ratings.
-Once identified, these groups are referred to as particular segments and able to be targeted by particular product offerings, services, and tailored marketing messages.
+Considering the travel market is far too large and diverse to reach effectively in one fell swoop, tourism marketers use segmentation to better understand customer needs and allocate marketing dollars effectively.
+Effective segmentation is based on extensive quantitative research focusing on large numbers of people and grouping them together based on shared characteristics such as demographics, behavioral patterns, or cognition ratings.
+Once identified, these groups are referred to as particular segments and can be targeted by particular product offerings, services, and tailored marketing messages.

-Some popular segment names for the travel and tourism industry are: escapists, learners, planners, dreamers.
+Some popular segment names for the travel and tourism industry are escapists, learners, planners, and dreamers.

 - Socioeconomic status

 - Type of travel (e.g., business, leisure, extended stay)

 With online research easier and more portable than ever, we like to think about marketing segments a little differently.
 Travel brands and destination marketers should consider the moments your potential customers may jump online from their phone or computer—as the biggest marketing opportunity.

 While the who still matters when you’re trying to reach an audience—the when is more vital than ever.

 For example, think about how you planned your last vacation.
 If you were like most, you bounced back and forth between dreaming about and loosely planning your next getaway—zooming in on a destination and quickly bouncing around in search of inspiration only to zoom out and consider all the options yet again.
 This quick spurt of research to answer an immediate need (usually turning to a search engine) has been coined “a micro-moment” by Google.
 Such micro-moments represent a huge opportunity for destination marketing organizations and are the key to attracting and earning a savvy traveler’s consideration.

 Next Steps. . .